 How does Dr Liew perform a total knee replacement?

 Current controversy exists about the reproducibility of the various techniques.
-In general, there are 3 main techniques: Conventional (Using rods that are inserted into the thigh bone – femur, and/or the shin bone – tibia); Computer navigated (Using pins that inserted at distant sites from the knee replacement which are mapped with a special computer that has a special camera on it); or Patient Specific Instrumentation (Using a computer to design instruments that are specifically made for only one patient’s knee).
+In general, there are 3 main techniques: Conventional (Using rods that are inserted into the thigh bone – femur, and/or the shin bone – tibia); Computer navigated (Using pins that inserted at distant sites from the knee replacement which are mapped with a special computer that has a special camera on it – similar to robotic technology); or Patient Specific Instrumentation (Using a computer to design instruments that are specifically made for only one patient’s knee).

 What happens after a total knee replacement?

 After surgery for knee arthritis, patients are often walked the day of, or day after surgery.
 Dr Chien-Wen Liew likes his patients to walk the day of surgery if possible (subject to anaesthetic, and patient comorbidities).
-Often you will also be placed on a CPM (Continuous Passive Motion) machine which bends and straightens the knee whilst you are waking up.
-The usual stay in hospital for a total knee replacement is 4-5 days.
+The usual stay in hospital for a total knee replacement is 3-4 nights.
 After this time, patient’s are usually fit enough to return home to continue healing.

 For more information on total knee replacements and patient specific instrumentation, contact (08) 7099 0188.